Neural Inference Functions for Margins for Time Series Copula Models: Training neural-network models

 This section provides additional implementation details on training the neural networks within the N-IFM framework, continuing on from Section~\ref{sec:trainingneuralnetwork} of the main paper.
 Figure~\ref{suppfig:gauscopd20f1_loss} displays the training and validation loss curves for the 20-dimensional one-factor Gaussian copula model in Section \ref{sec:sim_gauscop}.
 The loss decreases rapidly in the early epochs, indicating that the network quickly captures the main structure in the training data, and then declines more gradually.
 The close agreement between the training and validation curves suggests good generalisation, with no evidence of overfitting.

-Table~\ref{tab:amortisedtime} shows the training time for different copula and marginal models fitted using the N-IFM method.
+Table~\ref{tab:amortisedtime} shows the one-off computation cost of simulating synthetic training datasets and training the neural networks for different copula and marginal models fitted using the N-IFM method.
 Training time increases with model complexity.
 For the Gaussian copula, increasing the number of factors from one to four raises the training time from 20,000 to 108,000 seconds.
 The \(t\) copula models are substantially more computationally demanding, requiring between 189,000 and 327,000 seconds.
 By comparison the GARCH marginal models train faster, taking 12,000 seconds under Gaussian errors and 27,000 seconds under Student's-\(t\) errors.